dag-andersen/Rust-Memory-Map/docs/Report.md

 This can never happen in vanilla rust, because of its memory safety, but since accessing an element on a memory map requires the `unsafe keyword`- it cant guarantee what is going to happen with that piece of memory.

-In C memmap, mlock and all in the same family of functions and you can use them together.
+In C memmap, mlock, mlockall are all in the same family of functions and you can use them together.
 In Rust, there is no such thing.

 I made a test where I ran the redblack tree build, and locked all nodes with mlock (the unsafe c function), and the program died after 1000-1100 nodes.